pdebuyl/euroscipy_document/general_organization.rst

 Public sponsors
 ---------------

-Applications have been filed within the university, to the "Fonds de la Recherche Scienfique - FNRS" (Belgium) and "Visit Brussels", a local bureau of tourism.
+Applications for financial support have been awarded from the university, the "Fonds de la Recherche Scienfique - FNRS" (Belgium) and "Visit Brussels", a local bureau of tourism.

 Private partners
 ----------------